-nvestments classification and valuation cedures included the following: cedures included the following: baroboldors invostmonts ting of key controls over investment classification and its uation. ct, 1938, IRDAI (Investment) Regulations, 2016 (Investment Regulations"), IRDAI (Preparation of Financial Statement Regulations) 2002 ("Financial Statement Regulations"), Investment Policy of the Sam ted on sample basis investments to ensure correct recording investments, classification and compliance with Investment gulations and policies approved by Board of Directors.
-Tested nple basis valuations of securities which have been valued accordance with the Regulations and Company's accounting hese valuation methods uses multiple observable market inputs, poli licies. rices, counterparty credit quality, and corresponding market volatility market unlisted and thinly traded investments, we have evaluated inagement's valuation model and assumptions by corroborating with the requirement of regulations/its internal policies and urther, the valued investments should be as prescribed in the main Regulations which states the valuation methodology to be used for irket conditions. we we watch class of investment.
-The valuation of unlisted or thinly traded we an event specific reclassification and consequent valuation, have corroborated management's assessment with the juirement of regulations and its internal policies; eed to reclassify investment and assess its valuation/impairment as Based o on our audit procedures, we noted no reportable matters of investment classification and its valuation.
-Considering above, there is an additional focus on classification of nvestment and its valuation.
+- Testing of key controls over investment classification and its valuation. - Tested on sample basis investments to ensure correct recording of investments, classification and compliance with Investment Regulations and policies approved by Board of Directors.
+Tested sample basis valuations of securities which have been valued in accordance with the Regulations and Company's accounting policies. - For unlisted and thinly traded investments, we have evaluated management's valuation model and assumptions by corroborating it with the requirement of regulations/its internal policies and market conditions. - For an event specific reclassification and consequent valuation, we have corroborated management's assessment with the requirement of regulations and its internal policies;

+Based on our audit procedures, we noted no reportable matters regarding investment classification and its valuation.

-Key Audit Matter How the matter was addressed in audit Provisions and contingent liabilities in relation to tax positions The Company has received various demands and show cause notices from the service tax department in respect of matters related to service tax applicability/CENVAT credit utilisation.
-For legal, regulatory and tax matters our procedures included the following: • Testing key controls surrounding litigation, regulatory and tax e management have made judgments relating to the likelihood procedures; of an obligation arising and whether there is a need to recognize a provision or disclose a contingent liability.
+Provisions and contingent liabilities in relation to tax positions

+The Company has received various demands and show cause notices from the service tax department in respect of matters related to service tax applicability/CENVAT credit utilisation.

+The management have made judgments relating to the likelihood of an obligation arising and whether there is a need to recognize a provision or disclose a contingent liability.
 We therefore focused on this area as a result of uncertainty and potential material impact.

+For legal, regulatory and tax matters our procedures included the following:

-Performing substantive procedures on the underlying calculations supporting the provisions recorded; • Where relevant, reading external legal opinions obtained by management; Discussing open matters with the litigation, regulatory, general counsel and tax teams; Assessing management's conclusions through understanding precedents set in similar cases; Based on the evidence obtained, while noting the inherent uncertainty with such legal, regulatory and tax matters, we determined the level of provisioning and disclosure of contingent liabilities as at March 31, 2023 to be appropriate.
+- Testing key controls surrounding litigation, regulatory and tax procedures; - Performing substantive procedures on the underlying calculations supporting the provisions recorded; - Where relevant, reading external legal opinions obtained by management; - Discussing open matters with the litigation, regulatory, general counsel and tax teams; - Assessing management's conclusions through understanding precedents set in similar cases;

+Based on the evidence obtained, while noting the inherent uncertainty with such legal, regulatory and tax matters, we determined the level of provisioning and disclosure of contingent liabilities as at March 31, 2023 to be appropriate.